quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 Using those simulated data, we used R/qtl2 [@PMID:30591514] to perform a genome scan for significant QTL as follows; we assume that the simulated genotype markers are evenly spaced (in physical Mbp coordinates) on a single chromosome.
 First, we calculate the fraction of each haplotype's *de novo* mutations that belong to each of the $6 \times 4^{k-1}$ possible $k$-mer mutation types.
 We then convert the simulated genotypes at each marker to genotype probabilities using the `calc_genoprob` function in R/qtl2, with `map_function = "c-f"` and `error_prob = 0`.
-For every $k$-mer mutation type, we use genotype probabilities and per-haplotype mutation fractions to perform a scan for QTL with the `scan1` function; to make the results more comparable to those from the IHD method, we do not include any covariates in these QTL scans.
+For every $k$-mer mutation type, we use genotype probabilities and per-haplotype mutation fractions to perform a scan for QTL with the `scan1` function; to make the results more comparable to those from the IHD method, we do not include any covariates or kinship matrices in these QTL scans.
 We then use the `scan1perm` function to perform 1,000 permutations of the per-haplotype 1-mer mutation fractions and calculate log-odds (LOD) thresholds for significance.
 We consider the QTL scan to be "successful" if it produces a LOD score above the significance threshold (defined using $\alpha = \frac{0.05}{6 \times 4^{k-1}}$) for the marker at which we simulated an association with mutation spectrum variation.

 > **Note**: In our simulations, we augment the mutation rate of a single $k$-mer mutation type on haplotypes carrying the simulated mutator allele.
 > However, in an experimental setting, we would not expect to have *a priori* knowledge of the mutation type affected by the mutator.
 > Thus, by using an alpha threshold of 0.05, we would likely over-estimate the power of QTL mapping for detecting the mutator.
-> Since we would need to perform 7 separate QTL scans (one for each 1-mer mutation type) in an experimental setting, we calculate QTL LOD thresholds at a Bonferroni-corrected alpha value of $\alpha = \frac{0.05}{6 \times 4^{k-1}}$.
+> Since we would need to perform 7 separate QTL scans (one for each 1-mer mutation type) in an experimental setting, we calculate QTL LOD thresholds at a Bonferroni-corrected alpha value of $\alpha = \frac{0.05}{7}$.

 ### Applying the inter-haplotype distance method to the BXDs

-We downloaded previously-generated BXD *de novo* germline mutation data from the GitHub repository associated with our previous manuscript, which was also archived at Zenodo [@url:https://github.com/tomsasani/bxd_mutator_manuscript;@doi:10.5281/zenodo.5941048;@PMID:35545679], and downloaded a CSV file of BXD genotypes at 7,320 informative markers from GeneNetwork [@url:http://gn1.genenetwork.org/dbdoc/BXDGeno.html;@PMID:27933521].
+We downloaded previously-generated BXD *de novo* germline mutation data from the GitHub repository associated with our previous manuscript, which was also archived at Zenodo [@url:https://github.com/tomsasani/bxd_mutator_manuscript;@doi:10.5281/zenodo.5941048;@PMID:35545679], and downloaded a CSV file of BXD genotypes at 7,321 informative markers from GeneNetwork [@url:http://gn1.genenetwork.org/dbdoc/BXDGeno.html;@PMID:27933521].
 We also downloaded relevant metadata about each BXD RIL from the manuscript describing the updated BXD resource [@PMID:33472028].
 These files are included in the GitHub repository associated with this manuscript.